 Congressman John Sarbanes has represented Maryland’s Third Congressional District in the U.S. Congress since 2007.
-He currently serves on the House Committee on Energy and Commerce, in addition to the Subcommittee on Health and the Subcommittee on Energy and Power.
+He currently serves on the House Committee on Energy and Commerce, in addition to the House Subcommittee on Health, the House Subcommittee on Energy and the House Subcommittee on Oversight and Investigations.
 Congressman Sarbanes also serves on the House Oversight and Government Reform Committee and its Subcommittee on National Security.
 Since 2017, he has chaired the Democracy Reform Task Force, a bold effort in the House of Representatives to build a government that puts public interest ahead of special interests.

 Born and raised in Baltimore, Congressman Sarbanes has experience working in the private, public and nonprofit sectors.
 He and his family live in Towson, giving him the opportunity to drive home every night and hear from people he serves in Congress.
 Listening to their concerns allows him to better represent Maryland and has shaped his work in the House of Representatives.

 As chair of the Democracy Reform Task Force, Congressman Sarbanes works to confront the Trump Administration’s conflicts of interest and ethical lapses, and to fight back against special-interest policies in Congress, while advancing positive reforms to improve accountability and transparency in government.
 Congressman Sarbanes is also committed to reducing the influence of the wealthy and well-connected in politics.
 To this end, he has authored the Government By the People Act (H.R.
 20), which aims to empower everyday Americans by elevating their voices in Congress.